Italy's Salvini advocates fresh elections amid government deadlock | DW | 08.08.2019

 Earlier on Thursday, the League issued a statement complaining about the issues with its governing partner, saying that "it is useless to go on."
 The statement added that "the only alternative to this government is to give the word back to Italians with new elections."

+Deputy Prime Minister Luigi Di Maio fired back, saying his 5-Star Movement was not afraid of snap elections.

+"We are ready, we don't care in the least about occupying government posts and we never have," Di Maio said in a statement.

-Salvini said that Italy's parliament could be convened next week to launch the necessary steps.
+Salvini, who is also a deputy prime minister, said that Italy's parliament could be re-convened next week to launch the necessary steps, upping pressure on Conte to call a vote of confidence.

 Conte, who is not affiliated with either party, held a series of talks on Thursday in a bid to keep Italy's government intact.
 The ultimate decision to hold snap elections would lie with Italian President Sergio Mattarella.